Publications

 Consider firms which engage in Cournot competition over a common product, but can undertake innovation to improve the quality of their product.
 In this scenario it can often happen that innovation is discouraged by too much or too little competition, and occurs only when the industry is of intermediate size.

-Sorin, Abraham Neyman, and Sylvain.
-Zero-Sum Two-Person Repeated Games With Public Uncertain Duration Process.
-Discussion Papers 2001.
-Web.
-Publisher's VersionAbstract
+Sorin, A. N., & Sylvain, .
+(2001).
+Zero-Sum Two-Person Repeated Games with Public Uncertain Duration Process.
+Discussion Papers. presented at the 7.
+Retrieved from /files/dp259.pdf Publisher's VersionAbstract

 We consider repeated two-person zero-sum games where the number of repetitions theta is unknown.
 The information about the uncertain duration is identical to both players and can change during the play of the game.
 This is described by an uncertain duration process Theta.
 To each repeated game Gamma and uncertain duration process Theta is associated the Theta repeated game Gamma_Theta with value V_Theta.
 We establish a recursive formula for the value V_Theta.
 We study asymptotic properties of the value v_Theta=V_Theta/E(theta) as the expected duration E(theta) goes to infinity.
 We extend and unify several asymptotic results on the existence of lim v_n and lim v_lambda and their equality to lim v_Theta.
 This analysis applies in particular to stochastic games and repeated games of incomplete information.